Event Ticketing Addon

 Click to delete the order

 Below the Order Details section, you’ll find the Tickets section.
-This section includes specific ticket details in a table such as the ticket ID, code, and attendee information.
+This section includes specific ticket details in a table such as the ticket ID, code, attendee information, and ticket type.
 You can print or resend email tickets by clicking the respective links under the ID column in the table.

 Print or Resend email